Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

 For this we use the test statistic

-where $\hat\Sigma_n$ is the multi-step plug-in estimate from Section \ref{sec:asymptotic}.
+where $\hat\Sigma_n$ is the multi-step plug-in estimate from Section~\ref{sec:asymptotic}.
 By Theorem \ref{thm:AGC_CLT_MV} and the consistency of $\hat\Sigma_n$, $\Delta_n$ is asymptotically standard normal under \eqref{eq:H0_pairwise}.
 Therefore, one-sided and two-sided tests yield $p$-values $1 - \Phi(\Delta_n)$ and $2 \left( 1 - \Phi(|\Delta_n|) \right)$, respectively.
-In the same vein as before, tests of the equality of $\AUC$ and Spearman's rank correlation coefficient arise as special cases.
-In this light, we think of our test as a general test of \citet{DeLong1988} type that applies to all real-valued outcomes, covering the full range from dichotomous to continuous variables.
+Evidently, tests for the equality of $\AUC$ (for dichotomous outcomes) and Spearman's Rho (in the continuous case) arise as special cases.
+Similarly, tests based on $\AKC$ nest tests for the equality of $\AUC$ (for dichotomous outcomes) and Kendall's Tau (in the continuous case).
+For dichotomous outcomes, the tests based on $\AGC$ and $\AKC$ coincide and reduce to the classical test of \citet{DeLong1988}, except for a minor difference in the finite-sample variance estimates.\footnote{For the data at \eqref{eq:data}, let $n_0 = \sum_{i=1}^n \one (Y_i = 0)$ and $n_1 = \sum_{i=1}^n \one (Y_i = 1)$.
+The two estimators differ only in the divisor for $\sigma_0^2$ and $\sigma_1^2$: We use $n_0$ and $n_1$, whereas \citet{DeLong1988} use $n_0 - 1$ and $n_1 - 1$, with all else being equal.} In this light, we view the two tests --- based on $\AGC$ and $\AKC$, respectively --- as generalized tests of \citet{DeLong1988} type that apply to all real-valued outcomes, covering the full range from dichotomous to continuous variables.

-In the case of $m \geq 2$ predictors $X^{(1)}, \ldots, X^{(m)}$ for a shared outcome $Y$ we adopt notation and terminology from Theorem \ref{thm:AGC_CLT_MV} and test the hypothesis of equal $\AGC$ as follows.
+In the case of $m \geq 2$ predictors $X^{(1)}, \ldots, X^{(m)}$ for a shared outcome $Y$ we adopt notation and terminology from Theorem \ref{thm:AGC_CLT_MV} and test the hypothesis that $\AGC^{(1)} = \cdots = \AGC^{(m)}$ as follows.
 Let $L$ be a fixed matrix with $m$ columns, with each row representing a contrast.
 For example, when $m = 4$ the matrix